 Do you enjoy taking a long soak in the hot tub after a tough workout at the gym?
 The warm water may ease the discomfort of your overworked muscles, but a hot tub soak may not be so blissful after all.
-Hot tubs have a variety of health risks that few people think about.
+Hot tubs have a variety of health risks of soaking in a hot tub at the gym that few people think about.
 Before submerging your body in the hot chlorinated water of a hot tub for a long soak, consider these potential problems.

 Hot tubs are chlorinated, but not all hot tubs are well-maintained.
 In addition, chlorine loses some of its antibacterial effect at high temperatures.
 The warm, wet environment of a hot tub offers the perfect breeding ground for unfriendly bacteria that cause infection.
-One of the most common infections that can come from a hot tub soak is pseudomonas folliculitis.
-Pseudomonas folliculitis is a skin condition caused by pseudomonas, a bacteria that thrives in the steamy environment of a hot tub.
-Pseudomonas folliculitis causes intense itchy and ugly, red bumps in areas where the bacteria invades.
+One of the most common infections that can come from a hot tub soak is Pseudomonas folliculitis.
+Pseudomonas folliculitis is a skin condition caused by Pseudomonas, a bacteria that thrives in the steamy environment of a hot tub.
+Pseudomonas folliculitis causes intensely itchy and ugly, red bumps in areas where the bacteria invade.

 Your skin isn’t the only area of your body in danger of infection.
 Bacteria can breed in the pipes and become aerosolized when the hot tub is turned on.
 If you inhale the aerosolized bacterial droplets, it can trigger to a lung infection.
 In rare cases, the bacteria that cause Legionnaires’ disease can hang out in the pipes of hot tubs and cause a serious form of pneumonia.
 If you’re in close contact with other people in the tub, you can also get an infection from them.